GSTT-CSC/project-template/README.md

 - **Terminal**: If you're committing via terminal, the output will be displayed directly in the terminal.

+#### 2.3.
+Set up Exceptions
+Sometimes, there may be legitimate cases where these patterns are allowed.
+In these cases, you can add exceptions to the .sensitive_exceptions and .files_exceptions files.
+Populating these files is not mandatory for git hooks to work but should be kept in the root of the project directory.

+The .sensitive_exceptions file should contain any specific instances of the forbidden patterns that you want to allow.
+Each exception should be on its own line.
+You can for instance add specific addresses or dates you wish to push to remote.

+The .files_exceptions file should contain any files/directories that you want to exclude from the checks.
+Each file should be on its own line.

+These files are added to .gitignore as they are not advised to be committed.

 ## Contact
 For bug reports and feature requests please raise a GitHub issue on this repository.